-Mick D'Arcy enters his 13th season as the head coach of the Central Connecticut women's soccer program.
-Over the last 12 seasons, D'Arcy has compiled a 126-92-23 record, making him the winningest coach in program history.
-He has led his team to the NCAA Tournament five times and has been honored as Northeast Conference Coach of the Year four times.
+Mick D'Arcy enters his 20th season as the head coach of the Central Connecticut women's soccer program.
+D'Arcy has compiled a 192-149-34 (.556) record, making him the winningest coach in program history.
+He has led his team to the NCAA Tournament seven times and has been honored as Northeast Conference Coach of the Year five times.

-In 2010, the Blue Devils reached the NEC Tournament for the ninth consecutive year with D'Arcy at the helm.
-In those nine seasons, the Blue Devils have won five NEC Championships, earning a trip to the NCAA Women's College Cup in 2002, 2003, 2004, 2005 and 2008.
-In 2003, he led the Blue Devils to the first ever NCAA Tournament game victory in any sport in the school's Division I history.
+In 2018, D'Arcy led the Blue Devils to their ninth Northeast Conference championship in program history and the seventh under his direction.
+He also won NEC championships and trips to the NCAA Women's College Cup in 2002, 2003, 2004, 2005, 2008, and 2014.
+In 2003, he led the Blue Devils to the first ever NCAA Tournament game victory in any sport in the school's Division I history with a 1-0 win over #13 ranked Boston College.

 In 2009, the Blue Devils proved once again to be among the elite programs in the NEC, winning the regular season Championship.
 At the annual end of season awards banquet Coach D'Arcy collected his fourth Northeast Conference Coach of the Year honor, after a regular season which saw the Blue Devils run the conference slate undefeated.
 In addition to Coach D'Arcy, several players were honored including Leah Blayney who was named NEC Player of the Year.
 In all five players were named All-NEC, Blayney, Karise Hilt, and Beth Lloyd to the first team and Brittney Jackson and Caity Casey to the second team.